simplicitesoftware/docs/content/CTG_50_docs/LSN_110_security/security.md

 <h3 id="internalauth">Internal authentication</h3>

-If you use the internal authentication you should consider securing it by adding a second authentication factor (2FA/MFA) and/or by implementing custom rules (e.g.: disabling a login after a certain amount of erroneous password entry or enforcing appropriate password validation rules).
+If you use the internal authentication you **should** consider securing it by adding a second authentication factor (2FA) and/or by implementing custom rules (e.g.: disabling a login after a certain amount of erroneous password entry or enforcing appropriate password validation rules).
 See [this document](/lesson/docs/authentication/internal-auth) for details.

 You **should** also use the appropriate password hashing algorithm by setting the `HASH_PASSWORD` system parameter (note that changing this algorithm will require that all your users